Agreement: the CDP Investor Signatory terms and conditions.

 7.1.3 any matter in respect of which it would be unlawful for a party to exclude or limit liability.

-7.2 Subject to paragraph 7.1, CDP and the Billing Company’s total aggregate liability to the Signatory in contract, tort (including negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement or any collateral contract shall in respect of any cause of action related to this Agreement be limited to an amount equal to the Fee paid by the Signatory.
+7.2 Subject to paragraph 7.1, CDP and the Billing Company’s total aggregate liability to the Signatory in contract, tort (including negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising out of or in connection with this Agreement including the performance or contemplated performance of this Agreement or any collateral contract shall in respect of any cause of action related to this Agreement be limited to an amount equal to the Fee paid by the Signatory.

 8.2 Without limiting its other rights or remedies, CDP (acting on its own behalf and the Billing Company’s behalf, if applicable) may terminate this Agreement with immediate effect by giving written notice to the Signatory if the Signatory: